whoschek/bzfs/README.md

-* Delete all daily snapshots that were created more than 7 days ago, yet ensure that the latest 7 daily snapshots (per dataset) are not deleted regardless of when they were created:
+* Delete all daily snapshots that were created more than 7 days ago, yet ensure that the latest 7 daily snapshots (per dataset) are not deleted regardless of whether they were created earlier or later:

 ` bzfs dummy tank2/boo/bar --dryrun --recursive --skip-replication --delete-dst-snapshots --include-snapshot-regex '.*_daily'